 Both parties in divorce proceedings must complete a document listing their assets and debts and their income and regular living expenses.
 This document is known as a Financial Disclosure Form, or FDF for short.
 Each parties FDF is filed with the court.
 This gives the judge in your divorce the ability to base their rulings on each spouse’s financial position.
 These rulings often include financial items like division of assets and debts, temporary spousal support, alimony, and child support.

-Las Vegas divorce lawyer Jennifer V. Abrams personally designed and re-wrote the FDF currently used in every divorce case in Nevada.
+Jennifer V. Abrams personally designed and re-wrote the FDF currently used in every divorce case in Nevada.
 She was honored by the Supreme Court of Nevada for her work on this important issue.
 There are two forms of FDFs: General and Detailed.
-The Detailed FDF is used in high asset cases, the General FDF is used in all others.
+The Detailed FDF is used in high net worth divorce cases, the General FDF is used in all others.

 Motion for Temporary Orders

 Getting secure footing on living and financial arrangements, and child custody / support issues is a big step in achieving peace of mind.
 Typically one of the first court hearings in divorce cases will be a Motion for Temporary Orders.
 These motions temporarily resolve financial, housing, and child issues while the divorce case proceeds.
 Like the name implies, temporary orders terminate once the divorce matter resolves.
 But they are replaced with the terms of the Decree of Divorce.
 While either party can file a Motion for Temporary Orders, most often this is done by the Plaintiff’s divorce attorney.